nakulchandra92/EKS-Terraform-Helm/README.md

 # EKS-Terraform-Helm Solution

 A production-ready Kubernetes application deployment on AWS EKS with automated scaling and CI/CD using Terraform, Github actions and helm.
+This is a minimal solution which provides the foundation for the complete production system.

 ## Architecture